 How to Make Maple Ginger Cookies

 Combine the dry ingredients.
-Whisk together the flour, baking soda, ginger, cinnamon, and salt..
+Whisk together the flour, baking soda, ginger, cinnamon, and salt in a medium bowl.

 Combine the wet ingredients.
 In a separate bowl, mix the cooled butter and brown sugar with an electric mixer on medium speed until thoroughly combined.
 Add the egg and maple syrup, and mix well.